 For delicious catering that will delight both vegans and gluten-free eaters, look no further than Cassava.
 Owner Jorge Flores specializes in unique empanadas made from cassava flour, an edible root from the tropics that’s produced in an entirely gluten-free facility.
 Whereas the vegetarian empanadas contain cheese, vegan diners love the hearty meatless chili full of tomatoes, zucchini, carrots, sweet potatoes, bell peppers, onions, and beans.
 There’s also coconut-scented jasmine rice served with lentils and sweet roasted bell peppers, for the perfect complement.

 Find Indian food reimagined for an on-the-go city lifestyle at NaanSense.
 The three-protein spread package is ideal for lunch meetings because everyone can customize their plates according to individual preference.
 The roasted veggies will satisfy any vegans, while omnivores choose from chicken, lamb, or farmer’s cheese.
 The entire spread also arrives hefty with your choice of bread, rice, pickled vegetables, slaws, and assorted chutneys.
-You’ll be impressed with the array of scratch-made tikka, korma, madras, and vindaloo sauces, to boot.
+You’ll be impressed with the array of vegan catering options – from scratch-made tikka and korma, to madras and vindaloo sauces.

 Look no further than I Dream of Falafel for some of the best vegan catering Chicago has to offer.
 The restaurant is perfecting its take on Mediterranean classics.
 The velvety-smooth hummus is the stuff of legends.
 And the same could be said for the garlicky baba ganoush.
 Try them both as part of the vegan sampler, piled high with cucumber and tomato salad, stuffed grape leaves, cranberry couscous, and red cabbage slaw.
 Or, add the vegan sampler to one of their catering packages and order a feast in an instant.
 The dream package comes with your choice of four proteins like falafel, chicken shwarma, or kefta, and three sides, two sampler trays, and two sauces that will keep vegan eaters full and happy.